ntrezowan/the-plain/_posts/2019-01-21-Upgrading F5 Active-Standby pair.md

 2. Verify license and renew if necessary;

 BIG-IP license is stored at `/config/bigip.license` and it has two dates; `Licensed date` and `Service check date`.
-`Licensed date` will show the date when you used your `Registration Key` to license your BIG-IP system.
+`Licensed date` will show the date when you used your `Registration Key` to license your BIG-IP system for the first time.
 To find `Licensed date`, run the following;
 ```
 # grep "Licensed date" /config/bigip.license
 Licensed date :                    20180601